The Elements of Differentiable Programming: Exponential family distributions

 \subsubsection{Inference}

-Once we found $\w$ by minimizing the objective function above, there are several possible strategies to perform inference for a new input $\x$. \begin{itemize} \item \textbf{Expectation.} When the goal is to compute the expectation of $\phi(Y)$, we can use $\nabla A(f(\x, \w))$.
+Once we have found $\w$ by minimizing the objective function above, there are several possible strategies to perform inference for a new input $\x$. \begin{itemize} \item \textbf{Expectation.} When the goal is to compute the expectation of $\phi(Y)$, we can use $\nabla A(f(\x, \w))$.
 That is, we compute the distribution parameters associated with $\x$ by $\thetav = f(\x, \w)$ and then we compute the mean by $\muv = \nabla A(\thetav)$.
 When $f$ is linear in $\w$, the composition $\nabla A \circ f$ is called a \textbf{generalized linear model}.
+This is illustrated in \cref{proba_learn:fig:glm}.

 \item \textbf{Probability.} When the goal is to compute the probability of a certain $\y$, we can compute the distribution parameters associated with $\x$ by $\thetav = f(\x, \w)$ and then we can compute $\PP(Y = \y | X = \x) = p_\thetav(\y)$.
 In the particular case of the categorical distribution (of which the Bernoulli distribution is a special case), we point out again that the mean and the probability vector coincide: